 Password management is always a challenge.
 Not only do users love to never change their password, they also like to keep it as simple as possible.

 Today we’re not going to dip our toe into the very deep water of how to write good password policy.
-We’re really here to show you how Shield can align with the password policy you may already have written.
+We’re really here to show you how Shield can align with the policy you may already have written.

 Now this is not true for every organization.
 We share this with you only to make you consider your organization’s culture and ensure that it aligns with how strict your password policy is.
-The last thing you want is your team members locked out of their plans when disaster strikes because of a very strict password policy.
+The last thing you want is your team members locked out of their plans when disaster strikes because of a very strict policy.

 Custom Character Limitations.